 How do I make a donation in honor or memory of someone?

 It’s easy to celebrate the milestones of a friend or loved one by making a donation to the USGA Foundation in their honor or memory.
-Simply contact Susan Wasser, Assistant Director Legacy Giving & Donor Engagement by email at firstname.lastname@example.org or by phone at 908.234.2300 ext.
+The USGA will send a card to the person or family in whose name the donation was made.
+Simply contact Susan Wasser, Assistant Director, Gift Planning & Administration by email at email@example.com or by phone at 908.234.2300 ext.
 1949.

 What assets can I use to make a gift to the USGA?

 I would like to include the USGA in my will.
-What tax forms do I need to make a planned gift?
+What are the next steps?

-To assist you and your financial adviser in structuring planned gift contributions, we suggest reviewing IRS Form 8283 and Form 8282.
-If you plan to add the USGA as a beneficiary, please contact us.
-Any questions regarding Legacy Giving, please contact Susan Wasser, Assistant Director Legacy Giving & Donor Engagement by email at email@example.com or phone at 908.234.2300 ext.
+A gift in your will is a meaningful way to support the future of golf—and it only takes one sentence in your will or trust.
+To assist you and your financial adviser in structuring planned gift contributions, we suggest visiting our website.
+If you plan to add the USGA as a beneficiary, please contact Susan Wasser, Assistant Director, Gift Planning & Administration by email at email@example.com or phone at 908.234.2300 ext.
 1949.